 Rijeka's economy is largely dependent on shipbuilding and maritime transport.
-Historically, due to its strategic position and excellent deep-water port, Rijeka was ferociously contested, especially among Croatia, Italy and Hungary (serving as Kingdom of Hungary's biggest and most important port), changing hands many times over centuries.
-The overwhelming majority of citizens (83%) are presently Croats (according to 2011 census data), along with a number of Italians, Serbs and Bosniaks.
+Historically, due to its strategic position and excellent deepwater port, the town was ferociously contested, especially between Croatia, Italy and Hungary (serving as Kingdom of Hungary's biggest and most important port), changing hands many times over centuries.
+Currently, the majority of citizens (~85%) are Croats, along with Italians, Serbs, Bosniaks.

 Port Rijeka is Croatia's largest seaport in terms of cargo shipping traffic.
 Statistics for 2015 show nearly 11 million tons of cargo handled, mostly refined petroleum products and crude oil, general and bulk cargoes and TEU containers.
 The port is managed by Port of Rijeka Authority.
-The first record of port in Rijeka dates back to 1281.
+The first record of Port Rijeka dates back to 1281.
 In 1719, Port of Rijeka was granted the charter as free port.
-Ferry connections exist between Rijeka and surrounding cities and islands, but there are no direct international passenger ship connections.
-Coastal lines to Split and Dubrovnik operate twice a week and provide international connections.
+Regularly-scheduled connections via ferries exist between Rijeka and surrounding cities and islands, but there are no direct international passenger ship connections.
+Coastal lines to Split and Dubrovnik operate twice-weekly services and provide international connections.

 In 2016, the city was selected as European Capital of Culture for 2020, along with Galway Ireland.